JBIG1 patent information

 US patents filed before 1995-08-06 expire 17 years after the patent issue date shown on front of the patent (INID code 45), or 20 years after the application date of the earliest related application shown on front of the patent (INID codes 62 or 63), whichever is later.
 More on how to calculate patent expiry dates in other countries ...

-Check the Patent Lens links above to find related patent filings in other countries.
+The Patent Lens links above can help to find related patent filings in other countries.
 For Japanese patents see the Industrial Property Digital Library.

 The owners of the above patents have filed with the ISO and ITU a statement of willingness to grant a license under these rights on reasonable and non-discriminatory terms and conditions to applications desiring to obtain such a license.
 These statements are recorded in the ITU Patents Database.

-JBIG-KIT comes without any patent licence.
-I do not know for sure, which patents still affect which use of JBIG in which country.
-Some of the ones listed have already expired.
-The most important patents are the ones owned by IBM on the QM coder, but there are rumours that IBM has waived the need to pay them licence fees for implementations of the JPEG/JBIG standards (see below).
-Some of the other patents are not applicable if progressive coding is not used (which is not needed by many applications, including the T.85 fax profile).
+The core patents were the ones owned by IBM on the QM coder, but IBM had waived the need to pay them licence fees for implementations of the JPEG/JBIG standards (see below).
+Some of the other patents were not applicable if progressive coding is not used (which is not needed by many applications, including the T.85 fax profile).
 In some countries, non-commercial and research use of patented ideas does not require a license anyway.
-I have not yet found the time to go through all the individual claims in these patent and make a list which ones JBIG-KIT might be affected by each or not, and which claims might not actually be valid due to prior art.

-US 4973961 protects a truely trivial programming technique and could be circumvented with a slightly more clumsy way of coding the arithmetic encoder.
-The second last patent to expire is US 5023611, which relates to the adaptive template pixel.
+US 4973961 protected a truely trivial programming technique and could be circumvented with a slightly more clumsy way of coding the arithmetic encoder.
+US 5023611 related to the adaptive template pixel.
 Use of the latter can easily be switched off in the encoder (just set MX=0), but its support is required in any decoder that claims T.85 compliance.
-This patent will have expired globally by 2010-07-29 at the very latest.

-Mitsubishi did not provide exact references to their JBIG1 patents at the time Appendix E of the standard was written, however they recently sent me a list of their patents that they consider relevant to JBIG1.
-On this list, US5307062 and US5404140 are the last to expire worldwide (2011-04-26 and 2012-04-04, respectively) as they still fall under the old publication-date-plus-17-years rule.
-All the other patents on Mitsubishi’s list, including all non-U.S. patents, will have expired by 2011-02-25.
-I have yet to look into, which aspect of JBIG1, if any, these patents actually claim and what related prior art was published at the time of their application.
+Mitsubishi did not provide exact references to their JBIG1 patents at the time Appendix E of the standard was written.
+However, they eventually sent me a list of their patents that they considered relevant to JBIG1.
+On this list, the last patent family to expire worldwide included US5307062 (expired 2011-04-26) and US5404140 (expired 2012-04-04).

 Contacts